pavel-grigorev/spring-icomponent/README.md

 # Motivation

-This library is inspired by Spring Data and also by [spring-cloud-openfeign](https://github.com/spring-cloud/spring-cloud-openfeign).
-The general goal is to shift further towards a declarative approach in the code.
-The  problem that `spring-icomponent` attempts to solve is to provide an easy-to-use platform for small project-scoped and cross-project frameworks like the one in the example above.
+This library is inspired by [Spring Data](https://spring.io/projects/spring-data).
+The key feature of Spring Data is repositories.
+Repositories offer a declarative, interface based programming model, meaning that a repository is fully defined by its interface and you don’t have to build an implementation class.
+The framework will create it.
+What each repository method is supposed to do will be determined from its declaration.

+This programming pattern could potentially be applied to a broad range of things.
+Take, for example, [spring-cloud-openfeign](https://spring.io/projects/spring-cloud-openfeign): a declarative REST client.
+This project is not a member of the Spring Data family, but provides the same interface based approach to building the client API methods.

+If I were to describe this design pattern, I would say that it is a facade interface in which method declarations define behavior of and parameter values for the underlying functionality.

+I as a developer would like to have the ability to implement this pattern in my projects without much effort.
+This would allow me to:
+- build a convenient interface based facade for any desired functionality,
+- use my project domain terms in the design of the interface.

+`spring-icomponent` provides an easy-to-use base platform for small project-scoped and cross-project frameworks that are to implement this pattern.

 # Adding to your project